Blackbaud-TimothyWittig/slate/source/includes/_authorization.md

 }
 ```

+<aside class="notice">Don't forget to provide the values specific to your application and account on each step!</aside>

 The first step is getting approval from a user at the organization for your application to access their data.

-<aside class="notice">Don't forget to provide the values specific to your application.</aside>

 ## Retrieve tokens